lead generation

 the subject line or email greeting helps create a personal touch.

-Behavior-Based Personalization: Personalize communication based on your leads’ actions.
+Behaviour-Based Personalization: Personalize communication based on your leads’ actions.

 For example, if a lead downloads an SEO guide,